vamsi8500/Controls-And-Audit-Flows/Basics/004-control-&-Sampling.md

+# Definition of Control
+Control refers to a measure or mechanism implemented within an organization to manage risk, ensure security, and maintain compliance with policies and regulations.
+Controls are designed to prevent, detect, correct, deter, or compensate for risks that could impact business operations, security, or compliance objectives.

-# Control Functions Based on Their Role
+## Control Functions Based on Their Role

-## Preventive Controls:
+### Preventive Controls:
-- **Function:** Prevent an incident from occurring.
+**Function:** Prevent an incident from occurring.

-- **Examples:**
+**Examples:**
 - Antivirus installation before exposure to threats.
 - User authentication to restrict unauthorized access.

-## Detective Controls:
+### Detective Controls:
-- **Function:** Identify and alert on incidents as they occur.
+**Function:** Identify and alert on incidents as they occur.

-- **Examples:**
+**Examples:**
 - Anti-malware software that alerts administrators upon detecting a virus.
 - Ransomware response plans that trigger notifications.

-## Corrective Controls:
+### Corrective Controls:
-- **Function:** Limit damage and restore systems after an incident.
+**Function:** Limit damage and restore systems after an incident.

-- **Examples:**
+**Examples:**
 - System reset or reimaging after a virus attack (even if it causes data loss).
 - Cybersecurity insurance and revised incident response plans.

-## Compensating Controls:
+### Compensating Controls:
-- **Function:** Alternative controls that provide the necessary protection when primary controls are insufficient.
+**Function:** Alternative controls that provide the necessary protection when primary controls are insufficient.

-- **Note:** Discussed in greater detail in contexts such as encryption and additional layers of security.
+**Note:** Discussed in greater detail in contexts such as encryption and additional layers of security.

-## Deterrent Controls:
+### Deterrent Controls:
-- **Function:** Discourage potential attackers or improper behavior.
+**Function:** Discourage potential attackers or improper behavior.

-- **Examples:**
+**Examples:**
 - Warning signs.
 - Login banners.
 - Auditing measures.
 - Posters or digital signage (e.g., “No Password Sharing” notices).

----

-# Controls in the Context of CIA
+## Controls in the Context of CIA

-## Confidentiality Controls:
+### Confidentiality Controls:
-- **Examples:**
+**Examples:**
 - Password management.
 - Cryptography (encryption) to protect sensitive data.
 - Communication security measures.

-## Integrity Controls:
+### Integrity Controls:
-- **Examples:**
+**Examples:**
 - Change management.
 - Capacity management.
 - Media handling and asset classification.
 - Inventory control (e.g., tracking backups, management systems).

-## Availability Controls:
+### Availability Controls:
-- **Examples:**
+**Examples:**
 - Access controls.
 - Authentication measures.
 - Business continuity measures such as backup management, disaster recovery planning, and asset management.

 ---